Which VoIP device helps establish the connection between two VoIP phones?

 When you choose Ringover as your you don't need to invest in any additional hardware or build a large IT team.
 As soon as the system is installed on your devices, you can start using it.
 You can even continue using your existing number by having it ported to the Ringover network.
-What's more, you can try the package free of charge for 7 days before switching to a paid plan.
+What's more, you can try the plan free for seven days before switching to a paid plan.

 So, are you ready to get started?